interlock-network/interlock-docs/README.md

 platform that strengthens the world’s ability to battle online threats.
 We’re creating an ecosystem of community-driven security products to protect DeFi, where people earn $INTR tokens for sharing anonymized data they control.

 We are calling the space DeSec, the first of its kind decentralized security and intelligence.
-The first application in the ecosystem, as an example, is Airlock an anti-phishing and threat sharing platform that is a browser extension you can install and use; however, Airlock does not yet support blockchain and token earning, that is still a work-in-progress.
+The first application in the ecosystem, as an example, is an anti-phishing and threat sharing platform that is a browser extension you can install and use; however, it does not yet support blockchain and token earning, that is still a work-in-progress.

 **Want to try Interlock?**